 - whether you have completed, or are completing, a degree-level course taught and assessed entirely in English; and

-- whether you have completed any course under a UK Tier 4 child visa.
+- whether you have completed any course under a child student visa.

 Your answers to these questions may indicate whether you will need to provide evidence of your English language proficiency, and if you are eligible for a waiver of this requirement.
-(Please refer to the English language test waivers tab above)
+(Please refer to the English language test waivers section of this page.)

 If you have any queries about visas and immigration, visit the University's Student Immigration website.